kxdang/kiendang/data/blog/5-years-automation.md

 ---
 author: Kien
 date: 2025-04-02
-title: ♠️ Five Years as an IC: A Blink and a Lifetime in Tech
+title: ♠️ Five Years as an IC - A Blink and a Lifetime in Tech
 summary: Looking back at my progress so far, and what I'm noticing.
 tags: ['life']
 ---